Lydia X.Z. Brown Powerfully Addresses Philanthropy’s Ableist Practices

 In this excerpt from the Disability & Philanthropy Forum's webinar on gender, sexuality, and disability, Robin Wilson-Beattie addresses how ableism...

-Click here for a full transcript of the webinar.
-Disability cuts across all identities, but the impacts of systemic disability...
+Click here for a transcript of this webinar.
+Disability cuts across all identities, but the impacts of systemic disability discrimination...

 by Dr. Joseph Stramondo Sir Francis Galton coined the term “eugenics” in 1883 to refer to the belief that the...